QuimNog/AMPC-TEST/README.md

  - The step : _"retrieving all commits from public repository"_ has set a timeout of 180 seconds.
 This should be enough to get around 15000 commits from any repo from the tests I runned.
 In any case, timeout can also be changed from the step in this case.

 * #### Future work
+Had some fun doing this tests over the weekend, and while time constrains is of course to be considered.
+However im quite satisfied with results, here's some things I think could be improved:
+   - Better loggin when running the tests (When several test are running at the same time, we could use the state of our Custom World to show which test case is producing those logs)
+   - Improve reporting on failure.
+Although the existing ones do the job, we could apply some improvements to identify trends on test failures.
+   - Improve the pipeline so it could be triggered in several environments (doesn't apply here, but would be a nice to have for real projects)